SaminJawad/Structured_Programming_Practice_Problems/README.md

 38. Write a C program which can input some 2D points and display in which quadrant the most points fall.

-39. Write a C program which can input some day’s temperature and display the average temperature of those days when temperatures cross 30 0 .<br/>
+39. Write a C program which can input some day’s temperature and display the average temperature of those days when temperatures cross 30.0.<br/>
   <i>Sample Input</i>:<br/>
   5<br/>
   32 29 34 21 27<br/>
   <i>Sample Output</i>:<br/>
   Teenage: 33.00

-40. Checking prime numbers
+40. Checking prime numbers.

 41. Display all factors of a number.